-Superseded by IAS 39 Financial Instruments: Recognition and Measurement and IAS 40 Investment Property.
-In November 2009 and October 2010 the IASB amended some of the requirements of IAS 39 and relocated them to IFRS 9 Financial Instruments.
-IFRS 9 applies to all items within the scope of IAS 39.
+&lt;sup>14 IAS 25 was superseded by IAS 39 Financial Instruments: Recognition and Measurement and IAS 40 Investment Property.
+IFRS 9 Financial Instruments replaced IAS 39.
+IFRS 9 applies to all items that were previously within the scope of IAS 39.
 This paragraph refers to matters relevant when IAS 19 was issued.

-[†] IAS 22 was withdrawn in 2004 and replaced by IFRS 3 Business Combinations.
+&lt;sup>15 IAS 22 was withdrawn in 2004 and replaced by IFRS 3 Business Combinations.

-+ The amendments made in 2011 eliminated the 10 per cent corridor from IAS 19.
+&lt;sup>16 The amendments made in 2011 eliminated the 10 per cent corridor from IAS 19.